condensat/condensat.github.io/how/README.md

 ## How Condensat write a banking software?

-Condensat leverage on these concepts to write its code:
+Condensat leverages on these concepts to write its code:
 * Transparency
   * Reviewable open-source software, publicly auditable, developer friendly.
 * Modern technologies